 Although we don’t really know the internal workings, we know that the PhysicsScene works in conjunction with the PhysicsModule.

-Both together, they are the witches stew brew where all physics are mixed down into one thing.
+Both together, they are the witch’s stew brew where all physics is mixed down into one thing.

 In this part, we will touch very briefly on the most basic concepts of Physics queries.